The totally online option

 Xero is different from traditional accounting packages - with some benefits and some disadvantages.
 But when it's good, it's very good.
-This includes for example, FX accounting, although others are catching up.
+This includes, for example, FX accounting, although others are catching up.
 With access to the Internet required, they've been able to do a lot of work to simplify this area.
 And a feature available only to support people allows us to make bulk changes relatively quickly - very useful when a user has posted transactions to a wrong account.
 So what's it all about?

 Well, the first thing is it's web-based.
 So for example if you use Windows or Macs or Linux or any other system, you should be able to use this.
-Of course I can't guarantee it will work perfectly in every situation - but I can guarantee that you don't need to use Internet Explorer - we use Firefox and other use Chrome.
+Of course, I can't guarantee it will work perfectly in every situation - but I can guarantee that you don't need to use Internet Explorer - we use Firefox and others use Chrome or Safari among others.

 Also helpful is the fact that one of the key people behind it is a qualified accountant from public practice.
-Of course I'm biased aren't I - but this system has clearly been written with a few local things in mind - like the Companies Act, IRD etc. I'm not sure if it's as good in other countries - but we have the advantage of the developers being in NZ.
+I'm biased aren't I - but this system has clearly been written with a few local things in mind - like the Companies Act, IRD etc. I'm not sure if it's as good in other countries - but we have the advantage of the developers being in NZ.

 Being web-based allows them to offer many advantages - such as daily access to bank accounts, and immediate access to exchange rates.
 The way this system handles exchange rates has allowed one of my clients to do away with much complex and error-prone accounting - it just does it all invisibly but accurately.